swcarpentry/shell-novice/01-filedir.md

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them,
-let's log in to the computer by typing our user ID and password.
-Most systems will print stars to obscure the password, or nothing at all, in case some evildoer is shoulder surfing behind us:
+let's open a shell window:

 ~~~
-login: vlad
-password: ********
 $
 ~~~

-Once we have logged in we'll see a [prompt](../../gloss.html#prompt), which is how the shell tells us that it's waiting for input.
+The dollar sign is a [prompt](../../gloss.html#prompt), which shows us that the shell is waiting for input;
-This is usually just a dollar sign, but which may show extra information such as our user ID or the current time.
+your shell may show something more elaborate.

 Type the command `whoami`,
 then press the Enter key (sometimes marked Return) to send the command to the shell.
 The command's output is the ID of the current user,